dapr/docs/concepts/state-management/README.md

 # State management

-Dapr comes with APIs for a key/value storage system, called "state management" in Dapr terminology.
-If your microservice uses state management, it automatically gets access to any of the [supported state stores](https://github.com/dapr/docs/blob/master/howto/setup-state-store/supported-state-stores.md), without adding or learning a third party SDK.
+Dapr offers key/value storage APIs for state management.
+If a microservice uses state management, it can use these APIs to leverage any of the [supported state stores](https://github.com/dapr/docs/blob/master/howto/setup-state-store/supported-state-stores.md), without adding or learning a third party SDK.

-State management requires that you build your application with several rules in mind, and if you follow those rules, your app will also be able to leverage several other features that would otherwise be complicated and error-prone to build yourself:
+When using state management your application will also be able to leverage several other features that would otherwise be complicated and error-prone to build yourself such as:

 - Distributed concurrency and data consistency
 - Retry policies